Adaptive Relative Pose Estimation Framework with Dual Noise Tuning for Safe Approaching Maneuvers: The Measurement Model

 \subsection{Markers Creation}

 For filters to precisely assess the target's attitude and correct the predicted values, precise measurements are necessary.
-The majority of filters used in space applications rely on image processing from cameras [\citen{cassiniRew, pauly}].
+The majority of filters used in space applications rely on image processing from cameras \cite{cassiniRew, pauly, park}.
 In real-world situations, the image processing program is set up to recognize markers in every picture that is taken.
 After processing the camera image and determining the marker positions, the software sends this data to the filter.
 Given the need for quick image processing, choosing markers is a challenging issue that is impacted by the target's shape, volume, and color.
-Target corners are frequently chosen as markers using traditional corner detection algorithms such as the Förstner and Harris-Stephens [\citen{chen, wang-1995, NOBLE1988121, Harris1988ACC3}] methods.
-It was determined to use the main body's corners as markers and monitor their positions over time in order to solve the ENVISAT relative pose estimation problem.
+Target corners are frequently chosen as markers using traditional corner detection algorithms such as the Förstner and Harris-Stephens \cite{chen, wang-1995, NOBLE1988121} methods.
+It is determined to use the main body's corners as markers and monitor their positions over time in order to solve the ENVISAT relative pose estimation problem.
 Since each marker's location with respect to the center of mass is known, the marker placements can, therefore, provide useful information.
-The filter can determine the spacecraft's relative position and velocity as well as recreate its state by following the trajectory of these markers.
-The locations of these corners with respect to the center of mass are known, and they are chosen as the filter markers.
+The filter can determine the spacecraft's relative position and velocity as well as recreate its state by following the trajectory of these corners.